How is Beep Kickball played for fun?

 - Once the ball is kicked, the fielders can and should communicate with each other

-- The fielders must have the ball in hand and off the ground before the runner touches the base to get him out.
-Tie goes to the defense.
+- The fielders must have the ball in hand and off the ground before the runner touches the base to record an out

 - Assists the fielders in getting positioned in the field and returning after each play

-- Alerts his team as to which section of the field the kicked ball is coming towards
+- Alerts their team as to which section of the field the kicked ball is coming towards

 - The field spotter can stop play to avoid collisions and request time outs